chachasikes/whatshould/README.md

 - Find Google Sheets API documentation and figure out API params to get the data we want.
 - Find Pinterest API and figure out API params to get the data we want.
 - Set a hex_color value for the grouped rows.
+- Installed grunt, bower, qunit and jasmine... probably are all close to being functional.

 #### Features in progress
 - Create form element to load google sheet path